ygemici/osz/loader/README.md

 tar -cf ../INITRD *
 ```

+if you'd prefer Star format.
+Don't use comperssion, it's not supported (yet).

 2. Create FS0:\BOOTBOOT directory, and copy the archive you've created as
             INITRD into it.
-If you want, create a text file named CONFIG
+If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/src/etc/CONFIG)
             there too, and put your environment variables there.
 Start it
             with a comment "// BOOTBOOT" and fill up with spaces so that
             the file became exactly 4096 bytes (1 page) long.